Global Politics, Diplomacy, and Foreign Direct Investment

-(Book Conference Scheduled at the Niehaus Center for Fall 2023)
+(Book Conference Scheduled at the Niehaus Center at Princeton for February 2024)

 My book project “Global Politics, Commercial Diplomacy, and Foreign Direct Investment” is based on my dissertation, which explores the role of global politics in commercial diplomacy and its impact on foreign direct investment based on data from South Korea.
 In the book, I focus on how broader global dynamics - such as interstate relations - can shape the outcomes of bilateral commercial diplomacy, particularly in the context of foreign direct investment.